Quick Start Guide

 5. Select a Logs directory, if applicable.

 The logs selection field will copy the entire directory to the GRAW folder.
 This is a good way to record extra notes, images, and files relevant to the data collection.
+Ensure this is set to a unique directory, rather than the raw data source directory (it can be a sub-directory of the raw data source).

 Page 2